-It is important to help the newcomer become familiar with average rental prices and the often high costs of living in various areas of the GTA - for example, in 2014 the average market rent in greater Toronto for a two bedroom apartment was \$1,264 and \$1,823 downtown.
+It is important to help the newcomer become familiar with average rental prices and the often high costs of living in various areas of the GTA.
+In 2014, the average market rent in greater Toronto for a two bedroom apartment was \$1,264 and \$1,823 downtown.
 It is useful to help the newcomer understand the nature of rental options available in the GTA, including apartment buildings and basement apartments.